mizanurrahman13/PlatformService/README.md

-# Microservices(PlatformService) API with .NET 8, Asynchronous inter-service communication(RabbitMQ), Publishing messages(MassTransit), Docker, Kubernetes, Repository, Grpc, EFCore and MSSQL.
+# Microservices(PlatformService) API with .NET 8, Asynchronous inter-service communication(RabbitMQ), Publishing messages(MassTransit), Docker, Kubernetes, Repository, gRPC, EFCore and MSSQL.

 The Project covers database storage with MSSQL, implementing repository patterns, using Docker and Kubernetes for containerization, and configuring dependency injection.
-It also addresses microservice preparation, synchronous and asynchronous inter-service communication, leveraging tools like Postman, IHttpClientFactory, MassTransit, Grpc for Http2/TLS communication and RabbitMQ, with a focus on code reuse and Docker Compose.
+It also addresses microservice preparation, synchronous and asynchronous inter-service communication, leveraging tools like Postman, IHttpClientFactory, MassTransit, gRPC for Http2/TLS communication and RabbitMQ, with a focus on code reuse and Docker Compose.

 ## Table of Contents